dlt-science/science-notes/blogs/FLASHLOANS/flashloans.md

 - **Price manipulation:** Attackers can use flash loans to manipulate the price of a cryptocurrency by artificially inflating or deflating its value.
 This can cause significant losses for traders who have placed orders based on manipulated prices.

 - **Removal of liquidity/Smart contract exploits:** Draining pooled reserves through flash borrowing to disable markets or deposit contracts {cite}`acmdigitalloan`.
-Attackers can exploit DeFi smart contract vulnerabilities including reentrancy issues and integer overflow errors by using flash loans.
+Attackers can exploit DeFi smart contract vulnerabilities including re-entrancy issues and integer overflow errors by using flash loans.
 They might be able to carry out more assaults or steal money from the protocol as a result {cite}`hackenFlashLoan`.

 These techniques combine borrowed capital with issues in incentive design, oracle integrity, and contract logic.
 Successful attacks across multiple protocols demonstrate how interconnectivity amplifies vulnerabilities {cite}`aaveFlashLoans`.